When can transformers reason with abstract symbols?: Introduction

 \section{Introduction}

-\textit{Reasoning} can be defined as the ability to use logical rules to generalize outside of one's training data.
-During most of the history of AI, reasoning was widely thought to be achievable only through programs that manipulated mathematical symbols using hand-coded logical rules \citep{newell1959report,marcus1998rethinking}.
-However, recent developments have challenged this paradigm: as large language models (LLMs) are trained with increasing quantities of data, they begin to exhibit the ability to reason mathematically \citep{kaplan2020scaling,yuan2023scaling}.
-But why does more data help an LLM to reason outside of its training set?
-And how efficient can we make LLMs in this regard?
+As large language models (LLMs) are trained with increasing quantities of data, they begin to exhibit the ability to reason mathematically \citep{kaplan2020scaling,yuan2023scaling}.
+Why does more data help an LLM learn to reason?
+And can we make LLMs more data-efficient at learning to reason?

-In this paper, we focus on tasks involving \textit{relational reasoning} about abstract symbols, where meaning is derived from how the symbols interact with each other, rather than from the identities of the symbols themselves.
-The required reasoning capability is basic, but has been hypothesized to be necessary for much of human cognition \citep{fodor1975language,newell1980physical,snow1984topography,marcus1998rethinking,holyoak2012analogy,kriete2013indirection,webb2020emergent}.
-For example, in mathematics or computer science, relational reasoning is a key part of parsing a proof or a program: variable names are abstract symbols and the functionality of the proof or program only depends on how they relate to each other and not on the variable names themselves.
-Furthermore, the neuroscience literature often measures relational reasoning through psychometric tests such as Raven's progressive matrices \cite{webb2020learning,webb2023emergent,webb2023relational}, because it is conjectured to underlie more complex tasks in verbal reasoning \cite{snow1984topography,holyoak2012analogy}.
+In this paper, we study \textit{relational reasoning} with abstract symbols, which is a basic capability that has been hypothesized to underlie more complex abilities in human cognition \citep{fodor1975language,newell1980physical,snow1984topography,marcus1998rethinking,holyoak2012analogy,kriete2013indirection,webb2020emergent}.
+One example is in mathematics or computer science, where relational reasoning is necessary to parse a proof or a program: variable names are abstract symbols and the functionality of the proof or program only depends on how they relate to each other and not on the variable names themselves.